Employee Monitoring

 Principal advantages of HR initiative pilots:

-small group of workers offers insightful viewpoints and aids in forming final
+opinions from a small group of workers offers insightful viewpoints and aids in

-are able to evaluate performance indicators and determine whether the project is
+HR departments are able to evaluate performance indicators and determine whether the

-guarantees a smoother transition when the effort is scaled throughout the company.
+issues early on guarantees a smoother transition when the effort is scaled

 Example pilot strategies: